M365 Collaboration Tools Access ReviewLire l'article

-Like on OneDrive or Microsoft Teams, it is important to verify rights.
-A collaboration may have ended, or a collaborator may have changed position, so he or she will no longer be entitled to receive certain information.
+On tools such as OneDrive and Microsoft Teams, it is important to verify access and permissions.
+A collaboration may have ended, or an employee may have changed position, so he or she will no longer be entitled to receive certain information.
 The sharing is then considered obsolete.

-In MIP, it will be required to regularly check the rights granted on documents and to remove some rights/accesses if necessary.
-This review of rights and accesses can be initiated according to the progress of the document, for example at the end of each validation, by month or by quarter.
+In Microsoft Purview (MIP), it is necessary to regularly check the permissions granted on documents and to remove some those that are obsolete.
+This review of permissions and access can be initiated according to the lifecycle of the document and/or on a periodic basis.

 Classification and labelling are the foundation of a data protection strategy.
 Whether from a compliance, governance, or security perspective, they will enable organizations to effectively protect their most sensitive data.

-IT/security teams need to oversee the proper labelling of documents, any encryption needs and data access restrictions.
-They will need to accompany the user to establish effective protection.
+IT/security teams need to oversee the proper labelling of documents, any encryption requirements and data access restrictions.
+They will need to work with the user to establish effective protection.

-The deployment of protection tools like MIP will help companies in these protection steps.
-AIP currently offers two licenses: basic and premium.
+The deployment of protection tools like Microsoft Purview Information Protection will help companies in these steps.
+MIP currently offers two licenses: basic and premium.
 The second premium will have a higher cost and additional features (scanner).

 Some companies have made the choice to find alternative solutions to monitor MIP classified data on Microsoft 365.

-Combined with its user platform, IDECSI involves employees and gives them a global view of their data and their different applications.
-This simplifies the verification of rights, access and sharing.
+Combined with its user platform, IDECSI involves employees and gives them a global view of their data and their applications.
+The verification of rights, access and sharing is simplified.